calh/authenticator/README.md

 A watch face app installs the Authenticator screen along side your other watch faces.
 A minimum of 1 button press is needed to view a two-factor auth code.

 The caveat to this convenience is that you can only display one code per watch app.
+Also, you cannot change the time zone on the fly, you must recompile.
 The configureation.py script creates a new UUID for each app based on the secret key defined in configuration.txt.